You don’t need us to tell you that dry skin is less than skin.

-Skin’s elastic natural state, plays a protective role, keeping it soft and supple.
+Your skin’s elastic natural state plays a protective role, keeping it soft and supple.

-Dry skin is tricky to treat, simply because there are a surprising number of triggers, a few of which we have listed below:
+Put simply, it is tricky to treat, because there are a surprising number of triggers going on.

 - a poor skincare routine